 Donate to a Worthy Cause

 For only $5, Wickman’s Garden Village (1345 S. Fort Ave., Springfield; 417-862-3707) takes your tree and donates the money collected to a local nonprofit of the business’s choice.
 Wickman’s then mulches the tree, and owners can take some of it home—so be sure to bring an extra container.
 Whatever is left over, Wickman’s uses in its nursery.
-In past years, Wickman’s has given all monetary donations to The Kitchen, Inc. Before drop-off, remove all glass and plastic.
+Proceeds go to Great Circle.
+Before drop-off, remove all glass and plastic.
 Call for more details.

 Revisit Your Tree Farm